Nikithathota/plagiarism-Analyzer-own-project--03-/README.md

 2.Click the "Check Plagiarism" button to initiate the plagiarism check.
 3.View the percentile scores displayed for each pair of texts.

+## Working
+Install the required dependencies: pip install streamlit scikit-learn numpy

+Run the Streamlit app:
+streamlit run plagiarism_checker.py

+## Output
+Open your web browser and go to http://localhost:8501/ to use the plagiarism checker.